Soulless-indigo/obsidian/INDIA S5/Culture,     Society and Power/Soft Skills.md

 	- it's something can be measured
 	- each individual possesses tens of values
 	- Frederic Hudson
+	-  Values Checking:
+		-  .....
+	- Value detection:
+		- watch words and actions:
+			- PASSION ex: <I love ..... !> <I I'm driven by ..... >
+			- STRONG DISLIKE: <I dislike .......!>
+		- IT IS SOMETHING WE CAN FIGHT FOR
+		- IT IS WHAT WE LIKE TO TRANSMIT TO THE FUTURE GENERATIONS
 - Limits
 - Beliefs
 - Needs